 - Consumer Journey Optimization

-- Using Social Media Channel for Sale Purposes
+- Using Social Media Channels for Sale Purposes

 - Allowing for Customer Personalization

 - Implementing More and More Creative Advertising